thekenpoist/machine-learning/README.md

 predict the horses' prognosis based on accurately calculated data, thereby improving overall treatment methods and predicting survival probability.

-NOTE: Train and test datasets acquired from Kaggle.com. https://www.kaggle.com/competitions/playground-series-s3e22
+NOTE: The train.csv dataset was acquired from Kaggle.com. https://www.kaggle.com/competitions/playground-series-s3e22

+Renamed as horse_colic.csv for purposes of this project
 ```